MrPumpHouse/Read-Me/README.md

 ## Experience
 * Highly experienced in any sort of value bot
 * Moderatley experienced in any sort of service/utility bot
-* Moderatley experienced but sucessful in API & Websockets
+* Moderatley experienced in API & Websockets

 ## Purchase
 Go to Contact Me to find information